 Drews Low Vision Clinic History

-Under the guidance and leadership of Dr. Robert Drews and recognizing the growing needs of older adults experiencing age-related vision loss, the Society established a low vision clinic doctor in 1989.
-Services began with a half day per week optometrist ½ day per week and one assistant.
-As the referrals and need for additional services grew, the Society expanded services in 2009 to a full-time clinic with one Low Vision Optometrist and four Certified Low Vision Therapists.
+Under the guidance and leadership of Dr. Robert Drews and recognizing the growing needs of adults experiencing age-related vision loss, the Society established a low vision clinic in 1989.
+Services began with an optometrist and therapy assistant on-site one half-day each week.
+As the referrals and need for additional services grew, the Society expanded services in 2009 to a full-time clinic with multiple providers.

 Dr. Leslie C. Drews (1905 – 1961)

-Dr. Leslie Drews was a prominent ophthalmologist who joined the Society for the Blind’s Board of Directors in 1953 and served until he passed away in 1961 at the height of his career.
-During his time as a member of the Society’s Board Directors, he provided crucial leadership and gave counsel related to blindness and vision loss.
+Dr. Leslie Drews was a prominent ophthalmologist who joined the Society for the Blind’s Board of Directors in 1953 and served until he passed away in 1961.
+During his time as a member of the Society’s Board Directors, Dr. Drews provided crucial leadership and gave counsel related to blindness and vision loss.

-Dr. Leslie Drews did his undergraduate and medical school training at Washington University.
-He became a member of the St. Louis University Department of Ophthalmology in 1929 and co-chaired it from 1953 – 1956.
-Dr. Leslie Drews was appointed to the staff of Washington University from 1956 – 1961 as Associate Professor.
-He served on the staffs of 11 area hospitals.
-Dr. Leslie Drews was elected to the American Ophthalmological Society in 1942 at the remarkably young age of 37, and published a number of papers during his illustrious and meaningful career.
+Dr. Leslie Drews completed his undergraduate and medical school training at Washington University in St. Louis.
+He joined the Saint Louis University Department of Ophthalmology in 1929 and served as the department’s co-chair from 1953 – 1956.
+Dr. Drews was appointed to the staff of Washington University from 1956 – 1961 as Associate Professor, and also served on the Medical Staffs of 11 area hospitals.
+He was elected to the American Ophthalmological Society in 1942 at the remarkably young age of 37, and published a number of papers during his career.

 Robert C. Drews, MD, FACS, FRCOphth (1930 – 2017)

-Dr. Robert C. Drews is the son of renowned ophthalmologist Dr. Leslie Drews and was a member of the Society’s Board of Directors.
+Dr. Robert C. Drews was the son of renowned ophthalmologist Dr. Leslie Drews and served as a member of the St. Louis Society for the Blind and Visually Impaired’s Board of Directors from 1963 -2017.

 See How The DLVC Can Aid in Your Independence